A Study of the Safety, Tolerability and Effectiveness of the Experimental Medicine PB1046 for Pulmonary Arterial Hypertension

 An independent Data Safety Monitoring Board (DSMB) will periodically assess safety, efficacy and biomarker data to independently assess the overall safety profile of PB1046, to help adjudicate potential dose-limiting toxicities, and to monitor the overall benefit risk profile of PB1046 during the study.
 The DSMB will review the safety and tolerability data after the first 10 subjects while recruitment is ongoing.

-Pulmonary Arterial Hypertension Hypertension Familial Primary Pulmonary Hypertension Vasoactive Intestinal Peptide
+Pulmonary Arterial Hypertension Familial Primary Pulmonary Hypertension Hypertension

 You can join if…

 Open to people ages 18-79

 - Male and female subjects with PAH, ≥18 and ≤ 79 years of age, who are symptomatic and have reduced exercise capacity due primarily to their PAH diagnosis and have been assessed by a qualified individual (i.e. physician, physician assistant, nurse practitioner) to be in NYHA/WHO functional class II or III;